-Runyon Canyon Park is one of the most popular hiking destinations in Los Angeles, and often shows up on publishers’ lists of best hikes in LA.
+Runyon Canyon Park is one of the most popular hiking destinations in Los Angeles and often shows up on publishers’ lists of best hikes in LA.
 This 130-acre dog park is located in Hollywood on the east end of the Santa Monica Mountains, providing hikers with a few overlapping loops and great views over Hollywood.
 For something quick, try a 1.65-mile hike with 500 feet of elevation gain.
 Get more of a workout on a larger 2.65-mile loop with 700 feet of elevation gain.
 To really stretch your legs, extend things even further for a 3.25-mile hike with 800 feet of elevation gain.
 This is a crowded park, so if you are a trail snob expecting peace and quiet, Runyon Canyon probably isn’t for you (check out these other hikes in Los Angeles).
 If you are just looking for a bit of outdoor exercise with added people watching, Runyon Canyon is perfect.

-The majority of the trails in Runyon Canyon park are wide wide dirt and paved fire roads, but there are a couple steep single-tracks on less maintained ridges.
+The majority of the trails in Runyon Canyon park are wide wide dirt and paved fire roads, but there are are also a single-tracks trails that are often steeper and less maintained.
 Runyon Canyon is officially a dog park and has off-leash areas where canines run free.
 Plenty of hikers and joggers hit the trail without dogs, and Runyon Canyon clearly receives more foot (and paw) traffic that any other park in Los Angeles.
 The landscape is well trodden and the trails can easily feel congested.